adrianratnapala/arch-linux-notes/README.md

 ----------

 Once we reboot into the real system, all our lovely auto-detected networking goes out the window.
+Two options are documented here:

-I will use [netctl](netctl) which is a profile based network manager that drops into systemd quite nicely -- i.e. individual profiles are also systemd services.
+* [netctl](netctl) a profile based network manager from Arch that drops into systemd quite nicely -- i.e.  individual profiles are also systemd services.

+* [nothing at all](netdiy) tools like `wpa_supplicant` and `dhcpd` are quite capable of auto-connecting you to the network.
+The coordination can be supplied by systemd alone.

 Wayland
 -------